JanHerca/urantiapedia/output/wikijs/en/article/Al_Lockett/Living_the_Will_of_the_Father_Walking_the_Talk.md

 Let's reflect on the first sentence: _Although the Universal Father is personally resident on Paradise, at the very center of the universes, he is also actually present on the worlds of space in the minds of his countless children of time, for he indwells them as the Mystery Monitors._ I don't know about you, but this set my mind reeling with days and nights of deep contemplation, that the Creator of everything-infinite, eternal and more than my material mind could ever comprehend-is resident within me.

-Here are two other statements in _The Urantia Book_: _There are no created beings that would not delight to be bosts to the Mystery Monitors, but no orders of beings are thus indwelt excepting evolutionary will creatures of finaliter destiny_ [[UB 107:7.7](/en/The_Urantia_Book/107#p7_7)].
+Here are two other statements in _The Urantia Book_: _There are no created beings that would not delight to be bosts to the Mystery Monitors, but no orders of beings are thus indwelt excepting evolutionary will creatures of finaliter destiny_ <a id="a70_243"></a>[[UB 107:7.7](/en/The_Urantia_Book/107#p7_7)].

-> _The Adjusters are the actuality of the Father's love incarnate in the souls of men; they are the veritable promise of man's eternal career imprisoned within the mortal mind; they are the essence of man's perfected finaliter personality, which be can foretaste in time as be progressively masters the divine technique of achieving the living of the Father's will_ [[UB 107:0.2](/en/The_Urantia_Book/107#p0_2)].
+> _The Adjusters are the actuality of the Father's love incarnate in the souls of men; they are the veritable promise of man's eternal career imprisoned within the mortal mind; they are the essence of man's perfected finaliter personality, which be can foretaste in time as be progressively masters the divine technique of achieving the living of the Father's will_ <a id="a72_366"></a>[[UB 107:0.2](/en/The_Urantia_Book/107#p0_2)].

 They are the essence of the perfect you and me as we progressively master the divine technique of achieving the living of the Father's will.

 So achieving “living the will of the Father” is the result of a divine technique that we must master.

-The last sentence, _God, having commanded man to be perfect, even as be is perfect, has descended as the Adjuster to become man's experiential partner in the achievement of the supernal destiny which has been thus ordained_ [[UB 107:0.3](/en/The_Urantia_Book/107#p0_3)], spells out just what the will of God is to each of us and the fact that it is ordained and that God as the Adjuster, is our experiential partner in achieving that destiny.
+The last sentence, _God, having commanded man to be perfect, even as be is perfect, has descended as the Adjuster to become man's experiential partner in the achievement of the supernal destiny which has been thus ordained_ <a id="a78_224"></a>[[UB 107:0.3](/en/The_Urantia_Book/107#p0_3)], spells out just what the will of God is to each of us and the fact that it is ordained and that God as the Adjuster, is our experiential partner in achieving that destiny.

 Not only has it been ordained, it is the primary purpose or reason for existing.
 You want to know the reason for life.
 You don't have to go to Tibet or to the Dalai Lama—it's living the will of the Father by following the directive to be perfect.